-- A 10-year manufacturer's warranty and 25- year manufacturer's performance guarantee on the solar PV panels, guaranteed to 80% of nominal performance and panel degradation, is built into our financial modelling. - Inverters are covered by a minimum two-year manufacturers' warranty, and we are building in a fund to enable all inverters to be replaced once within the 20-year period. - A six-month installer defects liability period after commissioning for rooftop systems extending to one year for larger ground mounted installations.
-During this perod we can call on the installers to address any issues.
-In addition, we require a two-year workmanship warranty from the installer.
+- A 10-year manufacturer's warranty and 25- year manufacturer's performance guarantee on the solar PV panels, guaranteed to 80% of nominal performance and panel degradation, is built into our financial modelling. - Inverters are covered by a minimum two-year manufacturers' warranty, and we are building in a fund to enable all inverters to be replaced once within the 20-year period. - Industry standard defects liability period after commissioning for ground mounted installations.
+During this period we can call on the installers to address any issues.
+In addition, we require a workmanship warranty from the installer.

-The Directors expect that regular ongoing output monitoring of all projects carried out by the Low Carbon Hub will identify unexpected drops in performance which will in turn trigger a check-up of the system and any necessary maintenance.
+The Directors expect that regular ongoing output monitoring of all projects carried out by the Low Carbon Hub and our contractors will identify unexpected drops in performance which will in turn trigger a check-up of the system and any necessary maintenance.
 However, there may be interruptions to generation of electricity caused by mechanical/electrical failure of equipment or poor installation, or during maintenance of the roofs on which the solar panels are mounted.